 If you want to enjoy a nightcap, I recommend heading to The Alpenglow at the Grande Denali Lodge.
 Even if you’re not a hotel guest, you can sit at the bar and enjoy the view.

 - Denali has a limited number of accommodations in the Nenana Canyon area; my top recommendations are:

 - There aren’t a ton of vacation rental options near Denali National Park, so you’ll need a car if you choose to stay in a vacation rental instead of a hotel right in town.
-This house (from $325/night, good for families or small groups) or this house (from $443/night, good for large groups, also on Booking.com) are both good options.
+This house or this house (also on Booking.com) are both good options.

 - I have a full list of Denali accommodations I recommend, if you need other options, as well as other recommended spots for where to eat in Denali.

 Day 8: Denali National Park